Paintsville, Kentucky: Education

 The Paintsville Independent School District includes Paintsville High School (7th–12th grades) and Paintsville Elementary School.
-Paintsville Independent has consistently had college attendance rates between 95% to 100% since 2008.
+Paintsville Independent has consistently had college attendance rates between 95% and 100% since 2008.
 In 2012, the district had a composite ACT score of 22.7.
 It was the 4th highest composite ACT score out of the 169 school districts in the state of Kentucky.

 Johnson County Schools also operates three schools within the city of Paintsville: Johnson Central High School, Johnson County Middle School (Kentucky), and Central Elementary School.
 Johnson County is also well known for its academics.
 Johnson Central High School has won five international Future Problem Solving titles while the middle school has won 10 Governor's Cup state titles along with three international FPS titles.

 Our Lady of the Mountains School is a private institution operated by the Roman Catholic Bishop of the Diocese of Lexington.

 Big Sandy Community and Technical College operates a campus in Paintsville that offers two-year degrees in various fields of study.

 Paintsville has a lending library, the Johnson County Public Library.